Should you worry about a mosquito that lands on you with its bum in the air?

 It’s highly recommended, and I would say essential, that each person have their own set of binoculars.

-By tuning in your own specific settings which suit your eyes, the binoculars are ready to go at a moment’s notice … and sometimes you only have a moment to see something before it vanishes into the bush or flies off out of sight.
+By tuning in your own specific settings that suit your eyes, the binoculars are ready to go at a moment’s notice … and sometimes you only have a moment to see something before it vanishes into the bush or flies off out of sight.

 And just for the record, I treat my gear like my wife, with cotton gloves.
 Here is a photo of the culprit.